 What waste are you recycling?

-Aluminium cans, cardboard, cooking oil, food waste, glass bottles, plastic bottles, tin.
+Aluminium cans, cardboard, cooking oil, food waste, glass bottles, plastic bottles, tin (if facilities are available)

 What percentage of your food stock is organic?